crossplane/docs/content/v1.11/getting-started/introduction.md

 For example, a _Composition_ that creates a compute node requires knowledge of a cloud provider's compute class names like AWS's `m6in.large` or GCP's `e2-standard-2`.
-A _Composite Resource_ can provide default values or pre-defined values.
+A _Composite Resource_ can provide default or pre-defined values.
 The infrastructure consumer may only need to provide a `large` or `small` parameter.
 The _Composite Resource_ defines those options and the _Composition_ maps them to specific settings.